EugenDueck/SisypheanMusician/README.md

-# Daily Artwork
+# Daily artwork

-The daily artifacts are published to https://t.me/s/SisypheanMusic
+The daily artifacts can be seen at https://t.me/s/SisypheanMusic

 # Do try this at home